Retatrutide: Big Trial Numbers, Bigger Unknowns

 Is the "retatrutide" sold online today the real drug?

-No. Eli Lilly holds the patent and exclusively manufactures the investigational compound for its trials.
-Anything labeled "retatrutide" sold by research-peptide vendors right now is compounded by third parties with unverified purity and unverified potency.
+No. Eli Lilly holds the patent and exclusively manufactures the investigational compound for its own trials.
+Anything labeled "retatrutide" sold by research-peptide vendors right now is compounded by third parties with unverified purity and potency.
+Some doctors are reportedly prescribing compounded versions off-label anyway, ahead of any FDA safety review.
 Buying gray-market is buying a guess.
-If you want the real drug, wait for FDA approval or enroll in a trial.

 Smartest play if I want to lose weight today?

-Three options consistently emerge from the data: (1) start tirzepatide (Zepbound) now — FDA-approved, $349-499 direct, ~22.5% weight loss; or (2) enroll in a TRIUMPH trial if you meet eligibility (drug is free, real Lilly molecule, monitored care); or (3) start tirzepatide now and plan to switch to retatrutide when FDA-approved in 2027-2028 if your weight goals exceed what tirzepatide delivers.
-Talk to a real obesity-medicine physician, not a med-spa.
+Three options consistently emerge from the data: (1) start an FDA-approved, peer-reviewed option like tirzepatide (Zepbound) now — $349-499 direct, ~22.5% weight loss, published safety record; or (2) enroll in a TRIUMPH trial if you're eligible (drug is free, real Lilly molecule, monitored care, and you're contributing to the independent-data gap by participating); or (3) wait for FDA review and independent peer-reviewed publication before deciding on retatrutide specifically.
+In every case, pair any GLP-1-class drug with resistance training to protect muscle.
+Talk to a real obesity-medicine physician, not a med-spa or a drug-company-sponsored webinar.

 Key Takeaways

-• 28.3% weight loss at 12 mg over 80 weeks in Phase 3 TRIUMPH-1 — the largest weight-loss result from any incretin-class drug in trials to date
+• 28.3% claimed weight loss at 12 mg over 80 weeks in Phase 3 TRIUMPH-1 — a genuinely large number, and currently a sponsor press-release number, not yet independently peer-reviewed

-• Anything sold today labeled "retatrutide" outside the Lilly trial program is compounded and not the real molecule
+• Anything sold today labeled "retatrutide" outside the Lilly trial program is compounded and unverified — a gray market that exists because the real drug is patented, unapproved, and expensive